hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/neural-networks.md

 best_fit.predict_proba([[2, 2]]).tolist()
 ```

-We've colored the plane by classification probability because the model makes a prediction for every infinitesimal point, though it was trained with finitely many points.
-(Thus, generalizing well is important!)
+We've colored the plane by classification probability because the model makes a prediction for every infinitesimal point on the plane, though it was trained with finitely many points.

 Some of the training points are on the wrong side of the 50% probability line, but the fitting process minimized these errors.

-Now let's consider a problem that perceptrons are bad at—distributions that are not linearly separable.
+Now let's consider a problem that perceptrons are bad at: distributions that are not linearly separable.
 Incidentally, this example started a controversy that was responsible for the first "winter" of AI ([ref](https://en.wikipedia.org/wiki/Perceptrons_(book))).

 ```{code-cell} ipython3
 blobs1 = np.concatenate((